gdavida/fenrir/lesson_plans/week_06/day_01.markdown

 ---

-# Homework B: Try out another framework

-Re-do your assignment from Part A, but with *Materialize*, *Foundation*, or *Primer* (etc.).

-What's similar?
-What's different?
-Do you have a preference?
-I'll use Bootstrap for the remainder of this course as the default, but you can experiment.

----

-# Homework C: Journal Prompt
+# Homework B: Journal Prompt

 What are the relative advantages and disadvantages of using a front-end framework like Bootstrap?
 What do you gain?
 What do you lose?

 ---

-# Bonus Homework
+# Homework C: Common Components

 See if you can figure out how to create the following (with Bootstrap) using only HTML:

 1. A navbar (both fixed and responsive)
 3. Content that is hidden at certain screen widths
 4. Buttons with icons in them
-5. Forms with icons in them
+5. Forms with icons in the fields
-6. Links that are also buttons
+6. Links that look like buttons

+---

+# Bonus Homework: Try out another framework

+Re-do your assignment from Part A, but with *Materialize*, *Foundation*, or *Primer* (etc.).

+What's similar?
+What's different?
+Do you have a preference?
+I'll use Bootstrap for the remainder of this course as the default, but you can experiment.